 I watch the older Kathryn as

 she attempts to wheedle what happened out of me.
-She knows which buttons to push but I am
+She knows which buttons to push but I'm

 resolved.
 Despite my noble

-protestations, I am not defending the integrity of time.
-I am protecting my own memories.
-Keeping safe my one last adventure with the
+protestations, I'm not defending the integrity of time.
+I'm protecting my own memories.
+Keeping safe my one last adventure with the captain

-Captain I love.
-And my Kathryn could see
+I love.
+And my Kathryn could see that I

-that I loved her.
-Seemed to even like
+loved her.
+Seemed to even like the idea

 Words are so imprecise.
 Even the truth can be used to deceive.
 "There are some barriers we never

 crossed."
-It was not a lie.
+It wasn't a lie.
 But it was a misdirection.
-She accepted my words to mean we had never
+She accepted my words to mean we'd never been

 I look at the Kathryn of

-So this will be one of those nights.
+bottle of cider.
+So this will be one of

 off, when her mouth claims mine, when we lie intertwined.
 Our bodies are old friends now; hands and